numba/numba/docs/source/developer/extend_frontend.rst

     target = target_registry['cpu']
     typing_context = target.targetdescr.typing_context

+    @builtin
     class AdditionSignature(ConcreteTemplate):
         key = '+'
         cases = [
             signature(interval_type, interval_type, interval_type)
         ]

-    typing_context.insert_function(AdditionSignature(typing_context))

-Note that unlike adding a function type signature for a global or attribute, ``insert_function()`` takes an instance of the template, not an instance of ``numba.types.Function``.
 Several templates with the same key can be inserted, and each will be checked for a matching function signatures in the order of insertion.
 This is what allows the same key to be overloaded with different numbers of arguments and different argument types.

 The list of special function keys includes: